• Home

 revisiting Curtis images and traveling the Northwest coast camera in hand.

-The color show opens on January 13, 2018.
+The color show opened on January 13, 2018.

-On February 28th there will be a reception.
+On February 28th there was a reception.

 Initially the project was to celebrate the 150th anniversary of the birth of Edward S. Curtis.
 Early on, though, the project became and continues to be a celebration of the Native Living Cultures of the Northwest Coast.
 Curtis photographed the Indigenous peoples of North America in the early 1900’s when he and most white people thought these cultures were disappearing.